akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The Queen rose quickly. “—this fine goose alive and a larder to fill his hall, as the king in his mercy intends.
 Let it be recorded.”

-She turns to the clerk, dictating: “Item: the goose of the daughter of Harold Red-Wolf is spared by the king’s grace.
+She turned to the clerk, dictating: “Item: the goose of the daughter of Harold Red-Wolf is spared by the king’s grace.
 Item: a larder shall be sent to Stanwey to honour Harold Red-Wolf’s service.
 Item: the king shall visit Stanwey within the fortnight to hear the tale of the Severn told anew.”

-Henry was pleased.
+Her heart beat hard.
+She had risked Henry’s displeasure, yet he seemed pleased.
 “Yes, yes.
-Write it.”
+Write it thus.”

 The Queen turned warmly to Beatrice.
 “Go home, young lady, and take your goose.
 The King’s word is given.”

 As Beatrice turned gratefully to leave, her knees feeling a little weak, the King’s eyes narrowed seeing Sir Guy leaning by the door, goblet in hand.

 “And you, de Montfort, the door will hold up well enough without you!
 If the daughter of a Red-Wolf can walk five miles with a goose, a knight of my guard can surely find some honest work to do before sunset.”

 It seemed that the King missed very little in his court.

 Sir Guy passed Beatrice, moving aside, red-faced.
 She caught his eye and offered a quick, sharp smile before dipping her head as maidenly modesty required.
 It seemed the King, too, preferred men who worked for their supper.

 She turned her back on the man who had humiliated her earlier; her gaze swept the crowd, looking for safe harbour, anything steady.
-Her eyes found him—the quiet one—by the pillar.
+Her eyes found him, the quiet one, by the pillar.
 Not part of the whispers.
-Not part of the cruelty—simply there.
-Something flickered in his face—barely there.
+Not part of the cruelty, simply there.
+Something flickered in his face, barely there.
 A crack in his cautious mask.

-For a heartbeat—two—she forgot to breathe. *Not a smirk.
+For a heartbeat, two, she forgot to breathe. *Not a smirk.
 Not a threat.* Then, quieter: *He’s trying too.*

 The moment passed.
 Standing in the large doorway to the hall, she turned and impulsively gave a curtsy without seeing anyone; a mere blur of people as fresh air washed over her.